J-Wengler/NLP_Paper/manuscript.md

 The results show a wide variety of accuracy across the queries.
 This pattern of the same natural language processing technique giving very disparate results on intrinsic evaluations is one commonly seen in natural language processing papers [@doi:10.1371/journal.pone.0220976; @doi:10.1038/s41597-019-0055-0; @url:https://arxiv.org/abs/1607.05368].
+#FIXME - Add observations from new results

 #### Practical Utility
+#FIXME - Discuss new results
 Our results show a practical utility for this technique to a researcher who is interested in a very specific knowledge base.
 If a researcher has previously identified several articles that deal with a narrowly defined subject area, using this technique to query a larger database (not StarGEO) would result in the discovery of potentially all the related datasets that exist in that database.
 Using this technique, the researcher can bypass the arduous process of collecting datasets and